nikitadanilov/3-lisp/README.md

 	(lambda reflect [ARGS ENV CONT] BODY)

 When this lambda function is applied (at the object level), the body is directly executed (not interpreted) at the meta-level with `ARGS` bound to the meta-level representation of the actual paremeters, `ENV` bound to the *environment* (basicaly, the list of identifiers and the values they are bound to) and `CONT` is bound to the [continuation](https://en.wikipedia.org/wiki/Continuation).
-Environment and continuation together represent the interpreter state (much like registers and memory represent the machine language interpreter state), this representation goes all the way back to [SECD machine](https://en.wikipedia.org/wiki/SECD_machine), see [The Mechanical Evaluation of Expressions](https://doi.org/10.1093%2Fcomjnl%2F6.4.308).
+Environment and continuation together represent the `3-LISP` interpreter state (much like registers and memory represent the machine language interpreter state), this representation goes all the way back to [SECD machine](https://en.wikipedia.org/wiki/SECD_machine), see [The Mechanical Evaluation of Expressions](https://doi.org/10.1093%2Fcomjnl%2F6.4.308).

 Here is the fragment of `3-LISP` meta-circular interpreter code that handles `lambda reflect` (together with "ordinary" lambda-s, denoted by `lambda simple`):

 <a href="https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.lisp#L1570"><img src="https://nikitadanilov.github.io/3-lisp/reduce.png"/></a>

 ## Implementation
+It is of course not possible to run an infinite tower of interpreters directly.

 <img src="https://nikitadanilov.github.io/3-lisp/infinity.png"/>

+`3-LISP` implementation creates a meta-level on demand, when a reflective lambda is invoked.
+At that moment the state of the meta-level interpreter is synthesised (*e.g.*, [see](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.lisp#L1586) `make-c1` in the listing above).
+The implementation takes pain to detect when it can drop down to a lower level, which is not entirely simple because a reflective lambda can, instead of returning (that is, invoking the supplied continuation), run a potentually modified version of read-eval-loop (called `READ-NORMALISE-PRINT` ([see](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.lisp#L1563)) in `3-LISP`) which does not return.
+There is a lot on non-trivial machinery operating behind the scenes and though the implementation modestly proclaims itself [EXTREMELY INEFFICIENT](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.lisp#L33) it is, in fact, remarkably fast.

+## Porting
+I was unable to find a digital copy of the `3-LISP` sources and so manually retyped the sources from the appendix of the thesis.
+The transcription in [3-lisp.lisp](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.lisp) (2003 lines, 200K characters) preserves the original pagination and character set, see the comments at the top of the file.
+Transcription was mostly straight-forward except for a few places where the PDF is illegible (for example, [here](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.lisp#L396)) all of which fortunately are within comment blocks.

+The sources are in [CADR machine](https://dspace.mit.edu/handle/1721.1/5718) dialect of LISP, which, save for some minimal and no longer relevant details, is equivalent to Maclisp.

+`3-LISP` implementation does not have its own parser or interpreter.
+Instead it uses flexibility built in a lisp reader (see, [readtables](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node192.html)) to parse, interpret and even compile `3-LISP` with a very small amount of additional code.
+Amazingly, this more than 40 years old code, which uses arcane features like readtable customisation, runs on a modern [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) platform after a very small set of changes: some functions got renamed (`CASEQ` to `CASE`, `*CATCH` to `CATCH`, *etc*.), some functions are missing (`MEMQ`, `FIXP`), some signatues changed (`TYPEP`, `BREAK`, `IF`).
+See [3-lisp.cl](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.cl) for details.

+Unfortunately, the port does not run on *all* modern Common Lisp implementations, because it relies on proper support for [backquotes](https://www.gnu.org/software/emacs/manual/html_node/elisp/Backquote.html) across recursive reader [invocations](https://github.com/nikitadanilov/3-lisp/blob/master/3-lisp.cl#L92):

+    ;;     Maclisp maintains backquote context across recursive parser ;;     invocations.
+For example in the expression (which happens within defun ;;     3-EXPAND-PAIR)
+    ;;
+    ;;         `\(PCONS ~,a ~,d)
+    ;;
+    ;;     the backquote is consumed by the top-level activation of READ.
+Backslash ;;     forces the switch to 3-lisp readtable and call to 3-READ to handle the ;;     rest of the expression.
+Within this 3-READ activation, the tilde forces ;;     switch back to L=READTABLE and a call to READ to handle ",a".
+In Maclisp, ;;     this second READ activation re-uses the backquote context established by ;;     the top-level READ activation.
+Of all Common Lisp implementations that I ;;     tried, only sbcl correctly handles this situation.
+Lisp Works and clisp ;;     complain about "comma outside of backquote".
+In clisp, ;;     clisp-2.49/src/io.d:read_top() explicitly binds BACKQUOTE-LEVEL to nil.

+Among Common Lisp implementations I tried, only [sbcl](https://www.sbcl.org/) supports it properly.
+After reading Common Lisp [Hyperspec](http://www.lispworks.com/documentation/common-lisp.html), I believe that it is Maclisp and sbcl that implement the specification correctly and other implementations are faulty.

 ## Conclusion